-President-Elect ● Secretary-Treasurer ● E-Journal Editor ● Graduate Representative-At-Large ● Undergraduate Representative-At-Large ● Nominations Committee Chair ● List-Serv Editor ● Communications Officer
+President-Elect ● Secretary-Treasurer ● Newsletter (Anthropology News) Editor ● E-Journal Editor ● Graduate Representative-At-Large ● Undergraduate Representative-At-Large ● Nominations Committee Chair ● List-Serv Editor ● Communications Officer ● Nominations Committee Member

 NASA’s purpose is to “stimulate and encourage the interests and involvement of both graduate and undergraduate students in anthropology.”
 Working with NASA is a great way to gain leadership experience, and is an excellent opportunity to network with other students, professors, and professionals in anthropology and related disciplines.
 The atmosphere is friendly and collegial.
 Nominees are encouraged to bring and develop their own ideas for how NASA can better serve the interests of its student membership.

-The following summaries describe the duties of the open positions; please refer to this Web site as well as http://www.americananthro.org/ConnectWithAAA/Content.aspx?ItemNumber=1617, for complete descriptions.
+The following summaries describe the duties of the open positions; please refer to this website as well as the AAA Leadership Job Descriptions page for complete descriptions.
 While each of the positions vary in time commitment (i.e. how much time the job actually takes), it is generally expected that officers attend bi-monthly Skype/phone conferences, try to attend the annual AAA conference (though not required), respond to group emails in a timely fashion, and generally stay on top of their duties.
 If elected, nominees are expected to accept the position to which they have been elected; your willingness to run for these positions comes with the expectation of a two-year commitment to serve.

 Officer Positions and Executive Committee Seats

-- PRESIDENT-ELECT: Serves a one-year term as President-Elect, followed by another year as President; responsible for internal communications within NASA; coordinates activities of committees and facilitates NASA’s transition into the following year; holds one vote in NASA matters.
+- PRESIDENT-ELECT: Serves a one-year term as President-Elect, followed by another year as President; responsible for internal communications within NASA; coordinates activities of committees and facilitates NASA’s transition into the following year.

-- SECRETARY-TREASURER: The Secretary-Treasurer holds one vote in NASA matters and is responsible for submission and maintenance of NASA’s annual budget, as well as for timely dispersal of meeting minutes and other pertinent communications, ensuring both timely communication amongst NASA members and a lasting record of NASA activities for future members of the Association.
+- SECRETARY-TREASURER: Is responsible for the submission and maintenance of NASA’s annual budget as well as the timely dispersal of meeting minutes and other pertinent communications; ensures both timely communication amongst NASA members and a lasting record of NASA activities for future members of the Association.

-- NASA E-JOURNAL EDITOR: The E-Journal Editor will be responsible for editing and producing NASA’s web-based journal.
-The editor will solicit articles and work with the E-Journal committee and the AAA Publications representatives to create and disseminate the journal.
+- NASA E-JOURNAL EDITOR: Is responsible for editing and producing NASA’s web-based journal; will solicit articles and work with the E-Journal committee and the AAA Publications representatives to create and disseminate the journal.

-- GRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of graduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
-Traditionally chairs a NASA Committee.
-Holds one vote in NASA matters.
+- GRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of graduate NASA members; solicits new members; attends to student questions and creates student networks throughout the year; effectively disseminates scholarship and professional opportunities to students and traditionally chairs a NASA Committee.

-- UNDERGRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of undergraduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
-Traditionally chairs a NASA Committee.
-Holds one vote in NASA matters.
+- UNDERGRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of undergraduate NASA members; solicits new members; attends to students questions and creates student networks throughout the year; effectively disseminates scholarship and professional opportunities to students and traditionally chairs a NASA Committee.

-- NOMINATIONS COMMITTEE CHAIR: posts annual Call for NASA Elections; organizes and disseminates NASA Election applications and information; and finally submits the nominations committee’s recommendations for the official Elections Slate to the NASA Membership for vote (November-January).
+- NOMINATIONS COMMITTEE CHAIR: Posts the annual call for elections; organizes and disseminates election applications and information; submits the nominations committee’s recommendations for the elections slate to the NASA Membership for vote (November-January).

-- NASA LIST-SERV MANAGER: Follows announcements/opportunities from a range of AAA list-serves on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA list-serve members in a timely manner, updates NASA website calendar with upcoming deadlines for opportunities posted on the list, manages new list-serve members subscriptions and requests to unsubscribe.
+- LIST-SERV EDITOR: Follows announcements/opportunities from a range of AAA list-servs on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA list-serv members in a timely manner; updates NASA website calendar with upcoming deadlines for opportunities posted on the list; manages new list-serv members subscriptions and requests to unsubscribe.

-- COMMUNICATIONS OFFICER: The Communications Officer holds one vote in NASA matters and is the primary person responsible for the maintenance of NASA’s website.
-As well assisting the SECRETARY-TREASURER with other print/promotional materials as needed, the Communications Officer is to ensure timely external communication to current and potential NASA members and other interested publics via our Social Media presence such as on Twitter, Google+, Facebook and any other media channels as needed.
-Traditionally chairs the Website Committee.
-Person should have basic knowledge of WordPress and/or HTML, or be willing to learn it.
+- COMMUNICATIONS OFFICER: Is responsible for the maintenance of NASA’s website; ensures timely external communication to current and potential NASA members and other interested publics via social media; seeks information for the historical record and maintains NASA’s records.
+(Officer should have basic knowledge of WordPress and/or HTML, or be willing to learn it.)

 HOW TO APPLY: Nominations materials must include a Biographical Sketch and Platform Statement, and must be formatted in accordance with the following guidelines.
-Please submit your application by e-mail to the NASA Nominations Committee Chair, Julie, at firstname.lastname@example.org by Friday, February 17, 2017 using “NASA Nomination” as the subject line.
+Please submit your application by e-mail to the Interim NASA Nominations Committee Chair, Peter Lee, at email@example.com by Wednesday, February 14, 2018 using “NASA Nomination” as the subject line.
 Please include the following four (4) items in the body of your e-mail application: